edwardvk/nitric_policy/privacy_policy.md

 Document Authored by: Edward van Kuik B.Sc.
 (Computer Science) UCT

+Updated: 2018-10-10
+Updated: 2020-11-11
+Updated: 2021-06-29

 #### Breaches

-We use honeypot techniques and subtle data pollution techniques to try to assess if, when or how a breach has taken place.
-Upon assessment of the breach, it is decided who should be informed about it ?
+We use honeypot techniques and subtle data pollution markers to try to assess if, when or how a breach has taken place.
+Upon assessment of the breach, it will decided who should be informed about it according to the nature of the breach in terms of protecting the information for our client.

+#### Regular updates to security

+The senior development convene monthly to reconsider and re-assess the current security measures.

 #### FAQ

 1. Please confirm what security measures you have in place to protect our clients and their personal information in terms of the service you provide to us.

 2. Please advise how our clients information is been protected.
 3. What reasonable measures do you have in place to identify all reasonably foreseeable internal and external risks to personal information in your possession or under your